 I’ve seen this film a number of times, and I still can’t believe Universal got away with it.
 How did this get pulled off in the 1930s, even in the pre-code days?
 The Satanic ritual alone would qualify the Production Code prudes to shred this this thing, and we haven’t gotten into the torture, necrophilia, incest, and overall sadism yet.
 Legend holds that studio executive Carl Laemmle Jr. produced the film while his father was on vacation, and turned down no opportunity to push the movie to the extremes while daddy wasn’t looking over his shoulder.

 The Black Cat is nearly plotless, but it’s damned brilliant.
 It’s sixty-one minutes of lustrous 1930s lunacy, showing that the decade—the era of the so-called “Great Generation”—was one bleak, hopeless place.
 The way it turns World War I and the mechanization of death into a theme makes it much more than some spook show, but a telling piece of twentieth-century history.
 The only place where the movie stumbles is in an argument between two gendarmes officers about where the best place to vacation; it’s a rare moment of comedy and quite inappropriate.

 Director Edgar Ulmer should have gone on to a celebrated career in Hollywood filmmaking, but he ended up on low-budget movies for the Poverty Row studios.
-Even there he managed to create impressive work, such as Detour, a film noir classic made on loose.
+Even there he managed to create impressive work, such as Detour, a film noir classic made on loose change.
 The Black Cat is Ulmer’s masterwork, an example of what he could do given the budget, and what Hollywood should have continued to do if the prudish Production Code hadn’t shuttered up anything that wasn’t “moral.”